10 – Coda

-The band continued the concept of using well-known personalities on their covers like they did on the Led Zeppelin II album cover.
-In some of the windows of Led Zeppelin’s Physical Graffiti album, there were pictures of manager Peter Grant, various band members dressed a bit differently so shall we say, Laurel and Hardy, Charles Atlas, Lee Harvey Oswald, Elizabeth Taylor as Cleopatra, King Kong, and Judy Garland.
+The band continued using well-known personalities on their covers like they did on the Led Zeppelin II album cover.
+In some of the windows of Led Zeppelin’s Physical Graffiti album, there were pictures of manager Peter Grant; various band members dressed a bit differently, so shall we say, Laurel and Hardy, Charles Atlas, Lee Harvey Oswald, Elizabeth Taylor as Cleopatra, King Kong, and Judy Garland.

 # 3 – Led Zeppelin IV

-Well, its a picture of a picture on a wall.
-Just kidding, ITS FREAKING LED ZEPPELIN IV !!!!
-If we had to pick a top 10 list for the most famous covers of all time this one would have to be on it just for the sheer popularity of the album.
-Well, first the facts Jack.
+If we had to pick a top 10 list for the most famous covers of all time, this one would have to be on it just for the sheer popularity of the album.
+Well, first, the facts, Jack.
 The album was released on November 8, 1971.

 Most fans allude to this album as Led Zeppelin IV.
 Even we labeled as it Led Zeppelin IV on our Led Zeppelin Albums Covers list.
 The truth of that matter is the album has no title.
 It’s simply their fourth album.
 Why did the album have no title, well because Jimmy Page once said just before the release of their fourth album, “Names, titles and things like that do not mean a thing.”

-Now as far as the cover goes.
-Robert Plant explained the meaning behind the cover It represented the change in the balance which was going on.
+Now, as far as the cover goes.
+Robert Plant explained the meaning behind the cover.
+It represented the change in the balance that was going on.
 There was the old countryman and the blocks of flats being knocked down.
 It was just a way of saying that we should look after the earth, not rape and pillage it.

 # 2 – Led Zeppelin III